json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

 # Resource Services

 The `IResourceService` acts as a service layer between the controller and the data access layer.
 This allows you to customize it however you want.
-This is also a good place to implement custom business logic.
+While this is still a potential place to implement custom business logic, since v4, [Resource Definitions](~/usage/extensibility/resource-definitions.md) are more suitable for that.

 ## Supplementing Default Behavior